Evaluating Your Options

-After you have received your Award Notification, this page explains how to evaluate your aid offers, how to compare your net costs after aid, and how to manage your remaining costs.
+After you have received your Award Notification from TU, this page explains how to evaluate your aid offers, how to compare your net costs after aid, and how to manage your remaining costs.

 We encourage all prospective students to carefully compare their projected costs at the schools they are considering, and then to select the school that best meets their educational and financial needs.
-While cost is not the only factor to consider, when you do compare costs, to accurately compare costs you should focus on your Net Costs at each school after subtracting all gift aid (grants, scholarships, etc.) (Temporarily ignore all loan offers because loans don’t reduce your relative cost at each school.)
+While cost is not the only factor to consider, when you do compare costs, you should accurately compare your costs by focusing on your Net Costs at each school after subtracting all gift aid (grants, scholarships, etc.).
+(Ignore all loan offers for now, because loans don’t reduce your relative cost at each school.)

 Your Net Cost will vary both on the estimated costs and your gift aid offers (grants & scholarships) from each school.
 If school B offered you $5,000 more in scholarships than school A, but school B is also $8,000 more expensive, then School B is still $3,000 more expensive.

 Try not to let emotion cloud your cost comparisons.
-Because many students/families feel more appreciated by colleges that offer them scholarships, some schools increase their “official” tuition rates so that they can then offer more scholarship discounts to more of their applicants.
-At some schools with high “official” tuition rates, the average scholarship discount can be 40% to 50% of their “official” tuition rate, but even after subtracting these scholarship discounts, the Net Cost or actual cost may still be higher than another school that offers less scholarships but charges lower tuition.
-The most important factor is always your actual Net Cost at each school and the quality of each school, not the discount amount or discount percentage.
+Some schools with higher published tuition rates may seem to offer more scholarships, but your actual Net Cost after aid may still be higher than another school that offers less scholarships but charges lower tuition.
+The most important factors are always your actual Net Cost after gift aid at each school and the quality of each school, not the discount amount or discount percentage.
 For more information about accurately comparing costs and schools, see the College Financing Plan, which is a federal tool for comparing standardized cost and aid data.

-After you have accurately compared your Net Costs at each school, then you can make an informed decision about where you want to attend, which school you can afford, and the amount of loans you would need to borrow at each school to finance your remaining costs.
-If you can only afford to attend a school with higher net costs by borrowing higher loan amounts, then you will have to decide if that school offers enough additional long-term educational value to justify the additional loan debt burden.
+After you have accurately compared your Net Costs at each school, then you can make an informed decision about which school you can afford, where you want to attend, and the amount of loans you would need to borrow at each school to finance your remaining costs.
+If you can only afford to attend a school with higher net costs by borrowing higher loan amounts, then you must decide if that school offers enough additional long-term educational value to justify the additional loan debt burden.

 Please review our estimated TU Cost of Attendance Budgets.
-We believe that we offer a high quality education at a very affordable price.
+We believe that we offer a high quality education at an affordable price.
 Our in-state tuition & fee rates are very affordable, and our out-of-state rates are also lower than many of our peers.

 Deadlines vary widely between scholarships.
 If you have already received your FAFSA Aid Notification from TU, it will be too late to apply for many scholarships for the next academic year.
 Some scholarships do have later deadlines, but for others you would have to wait until next year to apply.

 Most merit scholarships from TU are offered by our Admission’s Office to undergraduate students who apply for fall admission.
 We are usually only able to offer these scholarships to around 21% of our applicant pool.
-Competition for these scholarships is very intense because many strong students apply TU.
+Competition for these scholarships is very intense because many strong students apply to TU.
 To compete for these scholarships, students have to submit their admission application and all supporting documents/information by December 1.
 The selection criteria and amounts vary each year based on the size and strength of each applicant pool.
-Recipients are selected based on high school GPA and SAT/ACT scores.
-All recipients are notified by early March.
+Recipients are selected based on high school GPA and other factors.
+All recipients are notified in February.

-We encourage you to explore and apply for scholarships every year.
-Many additional merit scholarships are available for continuing students from a variety of sources, but because there is no guarantee that you will receive dditional scholarships, you should choose which school you will attend based on your current aid offers and your current projected Net Cost at each school.
+We encourage current TU students to explore and apply for scholarships every year.
+Merit-based scholarships are available from a variety of sources, but because funding is limited, the selection process is competitive.
+You should choose which school you will attend based on your current aid offers and current projected Net Costs at each school.